952-920-0855 or toll-free 833-450-1494

 For people with all types of disabilities (both physical and developmental), you may learn more about how the public programs included on this site work for people with disabilities by visiting the Disability 101 website.
 Disability 101 provides information on programs such as SSI, SSDI, MSA and other programs for people with disabilities that are not included on this site.
 The Disability 101 website provides tools so that you can access how employment, cash benefits and public programs (such as those included here) affect one another so that you can make informed decisions about your own circumstances.
 It is recommended that you screen your family first on Bridge to Benefits to determine your potential eligibility for this wide range of programs and then visit the Disability 101 website.

-The Disability Linkage Line (DLL) is a free, statewide information and referral resource that provides Minnesotans with disabilities and chronic illnesses a single access point for all disability related questions.
-DLL provides service to the entire state from four locations: St. Paul, Rochester, Bemidji and Brainerd.
-A resource specialist is available Monday-Friday, 8:30am to 5:00pm, to provide one-on-one assistance.
-You can also receive email, live-chat or web based assistance through MinnesotaHelp.info.
+Disability Hub MN is a free, statewide information and referral resource that provides Minnesotans with disabilities and chronic illnesses a single access point for all disability related questions.
+Disability Hub MN provides service to the entire state from four locations: St. Paul, Rochester, Bemidji and Brainerd.
+On the website, you can chat with options counselors and read about topics such as work, home, health and money.
+Under the "Hub partners" tab, you'll find additional resources for professionals.
+These include:

 Access North serves residents with disabilities in the counties of Aitkin, Carlton, Cass, Cook, Crow Wing, Itasca, Koochiching, Lake and St. Louis.
 The comprehensive services offered include advocacy, an independent living skills program, peer/group support, PCA Choice, and employment transition and relocation services.
 In addition, they offer consumer directed community supports, an assistive technology program and public information about disabilities and /or independent living.